Messaging Platform SDK

 Accepting conversation on the ring

-As convenience you can await the conversation as part of the ring.
+As convenience, you can fetch the conversation, which is assigned to the ring.
 The default timeout is two seconds with 100 ms polling intervals.
 You can set a different timeout in milliseconds when establishing the brand connection.

 // connect as admin for brand